joeltanig77/joeltanig77/README.md

 ### Hey the name is Joel Tanig 👋

-## Student at Washington State University always looking for internships!
+## Student at Washington State University

-- 🔭 I’m currently working on a flutter app!
-Stay tuned
 - 🌱 I’m currently learning flutter, google firebase, cybersecurity, computer architecture and assembly.
 - 🤔 I’m looking for help with UI design
 - 💬 Ask me about Data Structures